klupsky/samesame_next/README.md

 ----------

-Go to the github repo and greate a new pull request.
+Go to the github repo and greate a new **Pull Request**.
 Add your changes and issues you worked on to keep track of development.
 Add @samesamestudio for a review if needed.

 If the Pull Request fixes the issue, then merge it into  `main`  or  `staging`  (if available).

+***Imporant***
+**Don't forget to link the correct issues from github or clickup to keep track of done tasks!**

 ----------